Itaiweisman/vcs-infinidat-volumes/readme.md

 ## Limitations

-* Only Consistency groups are supported (no volumes)
+* Only Consistency groups are supported (no volumes) Windows. for Linux- configure the "dataset type" parameter to either cg or volumes
 * Only Sync replication is supported
 * tested on Windows, AIX and Linux with VCS versions of 6.1, 6.2 and 7.3
 ## Authors

 * **Itai Weisman** - *Genesis*
+* **Itai Weisman** - March 2018 - Add support for volumes